Climate and water: will it be too dry or too wet?

 But climate change also leads to a rise in our sea level, causing flooding.
 These not only lead to dangerous situations, but also to pollution and salinization of water sources.
 Where it is too dry in some places, it becomes too wet in other places.

-Then there is, of course, the water wastage and water pollution on a large scale, which reduces the availability of (safe) water even more.
+Then there is, of course, the water wastage and pollution on a large scale, which reduces the availability of clean water even more.
 Contrast all these problems with a growing world population and water scarcity emerges.

 Land subsidence and sea level rise